maxmind/libmaxminddb/doc/libmaxminddb.md

 and the returned `netmask` is 16, then the address is part of the `1.1.0.0/16` subnet.

+If the database is an IPv6 database, the returned netmask is always an IPv6 prefix length (from 0-128), even if that database *also* contains IPv4 networks.
+If you look up an IPv4 address and would like to turn the netmask into an IPv4 netmask value, you can simply subtract `96` from the value.

 ## `MMDB_result_s`

 You don't really need to dig around in this structure.
 You'll get this from a